-The campaign was expertly crafted to instill a sense of nostalgia, reminding the audience of the role easyJet played in their favorite trips and ensuring that the airline would be the first pick for the customer’s next vacation.
+The campaign was expertly crafted to instill a sense of nostalgia, reminding the audience of the role easyJet played in their favourite trips and ensuring that the airline would be the first pick for the customer’s next vacation.

 Cadbury, one of the largest confectionery brands in the world, is renowned for its creative and novel approaches to marketing.

 For the campaign, Cadbury created a “Flavor Matcher” app, which leveraged data-driven personal profiling to match users with one of 12 different flavors.
-Users then received Personalized Videos celebrating their Flavor Match that integrated their Facebook profile photo.
+Users then received Personalised Videos celebrating their Flavor Match that integrated their Facebook profile photo.
 They were encouraged to share the video with a hashtag created for the campaign — and they did!

 The campaign resonated with customers’ sense of fun and appreciation for novelty, both of which have become synonymous with the Cadbury brand.
-Combining the compelling nature of video with the uniqueness of personalization captivated viewers.
+Combining the compelling nature of video with the uniqueness of personalisation captivated viewers.
 With this incredible campaign, the brand saw the following results: